 - Commercial Enriched Air Nitrox

-* Price including accommodation: £13,500 inc VAT – special offer; book now – offer subject to change.
+*Price including accommodation: £13,500 inc VAT – offer extended to the end of June, subject to change.

 For all available dates and prices see here.